zenstruck/foundry/UPGRADE-2.0.md

 - `\Zenstruck\Foundry\Persistence\PersistentProxyObjectFactory`: same as above, but returns a "proxy" version of the object.
   This last class basically acts the same way as the old `ModelFactory`.

-As a rule of thumb to help you to choose between these two new factory parent classes:
+As a rule of thumb to help you choose between these two new factory parent classes:
 - using `ObjectFactory` is straightforward: if the object cannot be persisted, you must use this one
 - only entities (ORM) or documents (ODM) should use `PersistentObjectFactory` or `PersistentProxyObjectFactory`
 - you should only use `PersistentProxyObjectFactory` if you want to leverage "auto refresh" behavior

 > [!WARNING]
-> nor `PersistentObjectFactory` or `PersistentProxyObjectFactory` should be chosen to create not persistent objects.
+> Neither `PersistentObjectFactory` or `PersistentProxyObjectFactory` should be chosen to create not persistent objects.
 > This will throw a deprecation in 1.x and will create an error in 2.0

 > [!IMPORTANT]